stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 ### Functor Laws

-Implementations of `Functor` are supposed to follow certain laws, just like implementations of `Eq` or `Ord`.
+Implementations of `Functor` are supposed to adhere to certain laws, just like implementations of `Eq` or `Ord`.
 Again, these laws are not verified by Idris, although it would be possible (and often cumbersome) to so.